 The Natural Way of Killing Aiptasia

 I always like to try a natural way, and there are several fish and invertebrates that eat Aiptasia.
 Many people claim that some of these methods do not work, but for them to stand a chance, I suggest not feeding the tank for three days after you add them to the tank.
 The lack of food will make the Aiptasia look more tempting to eat.
-If you continue feeding and the species has to choose between the Aiptasia and the food that you feed the tank, they may not eat what you want them to eat.
+If you continue feeding and the species has to choose between the Aiptasia and the food that you supply the tank, they may not eat what you want them to eat.
 Here is the list of species that could eat Aiptasia:

 There is a look-alike on the market called the camel shrimp that will not eat Aiptasia.
-Also keep in mind that as a predator eats the Aiptasia, the Aiptasia could be spreading, and in 14 days you could have some pop-up.
+Also, keep in mind that as a predator eats the Aiptasia, the Aiptasia could be spreading, and in 14 days, you could have some pop-up.
 So make sure to keep them around for a while and do not get rid of them right after you think they are all gone.

 - Peppermint Shrimp - This is one that you hear about a lot, and some say it works and an equal amount

-- Berghia Nudibranch - Also known as Aiptasia Eating Nudibranch are tiny sea slug.
+- Berghia Nudibranch - Also known as Aiptasia Eating Nudibranch, are tiny sea slug.
 They are a natural predator of Aiptasia and will hunt them down to the last cell level, and they are reef safe.
 Possibly the only natural predator that you do not have to worry about eating anything else in your tank.
 The Berghia use sensors on their heads called rhinophores to hunt Aiptasia.
 They are asexual, so with just one or two of them, you could wind up with an army.
-Don’t worry if you do not see them during the day, and they tend to hunt at night.
+Don't worry if you do not see them during the day, and they tend to hunt at night.
 Eggs take about 15 days to hatch, and they have a lifespan of about six to eight months.

 - Matted Filefish - The Aiptasia eating filefish are also known to eat Aiptasia.
-Make sure they are well fed, if they go hungry they will start to nip on corals, especially Stone Polyp Stoney (SPS) corals.
-While they may look slow and like a shy fish they can also pick on smaller fish, unfortunately, they are not considered reef safe due to once they start nipping at coral polyps they normally do not stop.
+Make sure they are well fed.
+If they go hungry, they will start to nip on corals, especially Stone Polyp Stoney (SPS) corals.
+While they may look slow and like a shy fish, they can also pick on smaller fish.
+Unfortunately, they are not considered reef safe due to once they start nipping at coral polyps, they normally do not stop.

 - Hermit Crabs - I have seen several people claim that their hermit crabs will eat Aiptasia.
-Mine never have but if they did, they would be the perfect choice how they are part of the cleanup crew and algae eaters.
+Mine never have, but if they did, they would be the perfect choice for how they are part of the cleanup crew and algae eaters.
 The ones that people claim that they eat Aiptasia are Red Legged (which I have always had) and white spotted hermit crabs (I have never tried these).

 Killing Aiptasia Using Chemicals

-I think most people would like to handle Aiptasia the natural way but sometimes the species do not corporate or are not available when you need them.
-Some of the methods are considered chemical treatment but honestly, some of them are either items that you already have in your kitchen or that you already have for your aquarium.
+I think most people would like to handle Aiptasia the natural way, but sometimes the species do not corporate or are not available when you need them.
+Some of the methods are considered chemical treatment, but honestly, some of them are either items that you already have in your kitchen or that you already have for your aquarium.

-Turn off all of the flow in the tank, powerheads and return pump.
+Turn off all of the flow in the tank, powerheads, and return pump.

 What you want to do is inject some of the slurry directly into the Aiptasia mouth.
 Make sure you are in a position where you can get to it, you want to get as close as you can to the mouth, but make sure not to touch the tentacles.
 If you do accidentally touch the tentacles, the Aiptasia will retract and cover its mouth to protect themselves.
 When the slurry comes in contact with the Aiptasia, it will instantly start to burn its tissue.

-Killing Aiptasia Using Aiptasia-X - So you don’t have any Kalkwasser or a plastic syringe or do not want to figure out how to mix a solution.
-No problem, RedSea has you covered, their Aiptasia-X, it is their own version of a Kalkwasser solution that comes with a plastic syringe.
+Killing Aiptasia Using Aiptasia-X - So you don't have any Kalkwasser or a plastic syringe or do not want to figure out how to mix a solution.
+No problem, RedSea has you covered, their Aiptasia-X, it is their version of a Kalkwasser solution that comes with a plastic syringe.
 The nice thing about this kit is the metal syringe tips that come with it.
-One of them is a straight tip and one of them the tip is slanted at an angle giving you options.
+One of them is a straight tip, and one of them the tip is slanted at an angle giving you options.

-Other Aiptasia Stopping Choices - They may not be mentioned as much as these other methods but there are other products out there that claim that they will kill Aiptasia such as Stop-Aiptasia, Joe`s Juice Aiptasia Eliminator, Blue Life Aiptasia Rx, Aiptasia Away, and Elimi Aptas
+Other Aiptasia Stopping Choices - They may not be mentioned as much as these other methods, but there are other products out there that claim that they will kill Aiptasia such as Stop-Aiptasia, Joe's Juice Aiptasia Eliminator, Blue Life Aiptasia Rx, Aiptasia Away, and Elimi Aptas

 You will need lemon juice and a syringe with the needle.
 You will need about 0.5 ml of lemon juice per Aiptasia with a maximum of 3 ml of lemon juice.
 Shake the lemon juice well and fill the syringe with the needed amount of lemon juice.